 Summary:

-The schools in Great Bend, Kansas, include 5 elementary schools, 1 middle school, and 1 high school, serving students from kindergarten through 12th grade.
-The data reveals significant disparities in academic performance across the district, with a few standout schools leading the way.
+The Great Bend school district in Kansas consists of 7 schools, including 5 elementary schools, 1 middle school, and 1 high school.
+The data reveals significant disparities in academic performance across the district, with some schools like Jefferson Elementary and Lincoln Elementary consistently ranking among the top in the state, while others struggle to meet proficiency standards.

 Thank you for your feedback!